KnockoutCoder/KnockoutCoder/README.md

 <p align="center" style="font-size:20px; font-weight:600; max-width: 800px;">
   From <strong>Kickoff Decks & QBRs</strong> to <strong>Deployment Pipelines</strong> -
-  finally fixing the features I used to file tickets for. 🚀
+  finally fixing the features I used to file tickets for. ˗ˏˋ☕ˎˊ˗
 </p>

 <p align="center">
-  🌏 <a href="https://www.linkedin.com/in/kcninal">LinkedIn</a> &nbsp;&nbsp;|&nbsp;&nbsp; 🧑‍💻 <a href="https://github.com/KnockoutCoder">GitHub</a>
+  ˗ˏˋ ꒰ ✉︎ ꒱ ˎˊ˗ <a href="https://www.linkedin.com/in/kcninal">LinkedIn</a> &nbsp;&nbsp;|&nbsp;&nbsp; ⁴⁰⁴ <a href="https://github.com/KnockoutCoder">GitHub</a>
 </p>

 ---

-## // About Me
+## .about-me {

 So...
-I’m an aspiring **Product-Minded Full-Stack Developer** who started on the other side of the ticket queue - writing docs, filing bugs, and convincing engineers to “just add a quick filter.” 😅
+I’m an aspiring **Product-Minded Full-Stack Developer** who started on the other side of the ticket queue - writing docs, filing bugs, and convincing engineers to “just add a quick filter.” ◡̈

-Now I'm becoming that engineer I used to chase in Slack - still googling half my fixes, building the very features I used to beg for in JIRA comments, but at least it’s my own code now. 🧑‍💻  and I'm finally living the life of the engineer on the other side of the ticket, whose reply takes a few deploys, a rollback, and emotional recovery time.
+Now I'm becoming that engineer I used to chase in Slack - still googling half my fixes, building the very features I used to beg for in JIRA comments, but at least it’s my own code now. 𐔌՞. .՞𐦯  and I'm finally living the life of the engineer on the other side of the ticket, whose reply takes a few deploys, a rollback, and emotional recovery time.

 After years helping SaaS teams and marketplaces ship big, messy launches, I swapped onboarding checklists, delivery decks, and QBR meetings for code reviews - helping build the very platforms I once helped businesses grow on.

 I like to think of my work as somewhere between product empathy and disciplined engineering - building tools that respect both the roadmap and the humans behind it, because the best systems scale only when the people using them do too.

+And just to put it out there - I’m a big fan of the DRY principle.
+Not just in code, but also in meetings, documentation, and life in general. ◡̈

+}
 ---

-## // My Current Tech Stack
+## .my-current-tech-stack {

-### 🧱 Frontend
+### </> Frontend
 ![HTML5](https://img.shields.io/badge/HTML5-0A0F18?logo=html5&logoColor=E34F26)
 ![CSS3](https://img.shields.io/badge/CSS3-0A0F18?logo=css3&logoColor=1572B6)
 ![JavaScript](https://img.shields.io/badge/JavaScript-0A0F18?logo=javascript&logoColor=F7DF1E)
 ![React](https://img.shields.io/badge/React-0A0F18?logo=react&logoColor=61DAFB)
 ![Next.js](https://img.shields.io/badge/Next.js-0A0F18?logo=nextdotjs&logoColor=white)

-### 🖥️ Backend
+### ⋆˙⟡ Backend
 ![Node.js](https://img.shields.io/badge/Node.js-0A0F18?logo=node.js&logoColor=339933)
 ![Express](https://img.shields.io/badge/Express-0A0F18?logo=express&logoColor=white)
 ![GraphQL](https://img.shields.io/badge/GraphQL-0A0F18?logo=graphql&logoColor=E10098)
 ![Apollo](https://img.shields.io/badge/Apollo-0A0F18?logo=apollographql&logoColor=white)

-### 🗄️ Databases & ORM
+### 🕸 Databases & ORM
 ![MongoDB](https://img.shields.io/badge/MongoDB-0A0F18?logo=mongodb&logoColor=47A248)
 ![PostgreSQL](https://img.shields.io/badge/PostgreSQL-0A0F18?logo=postgresql&logoColor=336791)
 ![Prisma](https://img.shields.io/badge/Prisma-0A0F18?logo=prisma&logoColor=2D3748)

-### 🛡️ Quality & Reliability
+### ꪜ Quality & Reliability
 ![TypeScript](https://img.shields.io/badge/TypeScript-0A0F18?logo=typescript&logoColor=3178C6)
 ![Jest](https://img.shields.io/badge/Jest-0A0F18?logo=jest&logoColor=C21325)
 ![Supertest](https://img.shields.io/badge/Supertest-0A0F18?logo=testinglibrary&logoColor=E33332)